 Postmates makes money by charging various fees (delivery and service fees, for instance) as well as via its premium subscription (called Unlimited).

 Founded in 2011 and based in San Francisco, Postmates has become one of America’s most popular delivery services.
-The company has raised over $903 in funding and recently sold to Uber for $2.65 billion.
+The company was ultimately sold to Uber for $2.65 billion.